billpottle/financial_simulator/README.md

 python simulation.py
 ```

 otherwise, simply click on simulation.exe (Windows Users).

 In either case, make sure inputs.csv and lump_sums.csv are in the directory.

+### Browser Version

+You can also run the simulator directly in your browser with PyScript.
+1. Download `web/simulation_pyscript.html` from this repository.
+2. Open the file in a modern browser (no Python installation required).
+3. Enter your parameters into the form and click **Run Simulation**.

+This approach keeps all data local and avoids using the `simulation.exe` file.

 ## Results